 Header images courtesy of Niin (via Facebook)

 Can we get an “oh yes” from ladies and lads that love accessorising?
 A pop of jewellery here and there definitely adds personality to your fit, and it effortlessly reflects your individualistic sense of style.
 No judgement from us whether you like to go flashy—you know, go bold or go home—or you’d rather keep it minimalistic.
-If you’re a jewellery junkie looking for green options light up your wardrobe, you can thank us later for this short (but stylish) list of places to shop for sustainable jewellery in Hong Kong.
+If you’re a jewellery junkie looking for green options to light up your wardrobe, you can thank us later for this short (but stylish) list of places to shop for sustainable jewellery in Hong Kong.

 Selling products ranging from home accessories to fashion and beauty, The Slow Mode’s curated selection of unique items are handpicked with thoughtful details and “slowly” made with purpose, precision, and meaning.
 This Hong Kong-based brand aims to create a niche community where people can come together and share wellness stories and guides.
 You can shop for earrings, studs, necklaces, pendants, and bracelets and their style mostly incorporates beads, freshwater pearls, or precious stones with brass covered in 18-karat gold plating.
 The Slow Mode’s jewellery pieces are rather subtle with a pop of spring colours.